akavity/twenty-one-century/readme.md

 * Test 5.
 Add a phone number to personal data.
 * Test 6.
 Change the phone number in personal data.
 * Test 7.
 Delete the phone number in personal data.
+* test 8.
+Add requisites to personal data.
+* Test 9.
+Change the requisites in personal data.
+* Test 10.
+Delete the requisites in personal data.
-* Test 8.
+* Test 11.
 Move around the catalog.
-* Test 9.
+* Test 12.
 Select a hidden element in the catalog.
-* Test 10.
+* Test 13.
 Select a brand in the catalog.
-* Test 11.
+* Test 14.
 Enter incorrect data when logging into your account.
-* Test 12.
+* Test 15.
 Login to registered user account.
-* Test 13.
+* Test 16.
 Find a product using search.
-* Test 14.
+* Test 17.
 Headers Navigation.
-* Test 15.
+* Test 18.
 Find the product using the search and add it to the cart.
-* Test 16.
+* Test 19.
 Make sure that product prices are within the specified limit.

 ## Technologies: